sidiwang/NaiveBayes/README.md

   - This is the **very first Rcpp / C++ program** written by the author, unaware of many Rcpp / C++ functions and coding rules, many redundant code may be included.
-Better efficiencies should be achieved in the future as the author become more experienced in coding Rcpp / C++.
+Better efficiencies should be achieved in the future as the author becomes more experienced in coding Rcpp / C++.